annup7/IFSC-Code-Finder/README.md

-# 🏦 IFSC Code Finder – PHP & MySQL
+# 🏦 IFSCGo - IFSC Code Finder – PHP & MySQL

 A simple web application to search Indian bank IFSC codes by bank name, branch, and pin code.
 Includes a full-featured admin panel to manage banks, cities, and branches.